StanfordLegion/regent-fft/README.md

 and `s`.
 This is mandated by FFTW, which Regent FFT uses on CPUs.
-In order to avoid overwriting data, the user must either initialize the plan prior to loading the regions with data, or else must create a temporary region (of the same size and shape as the real one) for use in initialization.
+In order to avoid overwriting data, the user must either initialize the plan prior to loading the regions with data, or else must create a temporary region (of the same size and layout as the real one) for use in initialization.

 Note that, like all non-distributed mode tasks, `make_plan` is a